 Learn

-How Much Does Codex CLI Cost?
-ChatGPT Plans, Credits, and API Billing
+Codex CLI Cost: Billing, Credits, ChatGPT Plans, and API

 Clarify the spend threshold before you commit.
 Use this page when the core product is familiar and the real question is whether to stay free, upgrade, or switch pricing tracks.